mydataglobal/declaration/README.md

 The published version of the declaration is now stable and can be signed by individuals and organisations.

 In the future, new versions of the text will certainly need to be written based on experience, as well as on the advancement of technology, markets, uses and regulations.
-A set of issues has explicitly been left open for future discussions <LINK?>.
+A set of issues has explicitly been left open for future discussions (see the link in the Participate-section below).
 The next MyData community meeting (Aarhus, Denmark, Nov.
 23-24, 2017) will define a formal review process.

 Also, a discussion is already underway as to how selective and binding this Declaration should be, so that organisations can’t just sign it without actually committing to implementing it.
 We want the Declaration to be open for all to sign, but we also want it to herald a significant change in the "normal" way in which all organisations handle personal data.